 We may need to determine: What are the current water levels?
-How might these change while we are on our trip?
-Are they correct for us?
-What incoming waters might affect the levels of the water we are on?
-What grade is the water we will be paddling on?
-What features might we expect at this grade?
-How challenging will this make our day and is that what we want?
 What size is the area we will be paddling?
 How far from shore could we be and how far will we paddle?
 Does the water we are going to paddle on have any flow?
 Are there any important landmarks or hazards to look out for on our journey?
 Can we use these to know where we are on our journey?
 What is the water quality like?
 How would we find this information?